 In June, Clark abducted two teenagers, sexually assaulted them, and then shot them in the head.
 He dumped their bodies off the freeway and then went home to brag about it to Bundy.
 Two weeks later, Clark struck again, killing two young women in separate incidents.
 In the second attack, Clark cut the head off the woman and took it home, insisting that Bundy apply cosmetics to it.
 Because most of his victims had been abducted from the Sunset Strip in Los Angeles, the press had taken to calling the serial killer the “Sunset Slayer.”

 Clark proved to be more of an influence than Bundy expected.
 When she blabbed about Clark’s activities to a former boyfriend, she felt compelled to kill the man to make sure that she wasn’t implicated.
 On August 5, Bundy stabbed John Murray to death and then cut off his head.
 Within a week, she was tearfully confessing to her fellow nurses.
 During his trial in 1981, Clark tried to pin all of the murders on Bundy, but the jurors found his story hard to believe and sentenced him to death.
 Bundy attempted an insanity defense, but she eventually pleaded guilty and received a sentence of 52 years-to-life.

 Check back every Monday for a new installment of “This Week in Crime History.”

-Michael Thomas Barry is a columnist for www.crimemagazine.com and is the author of six nonfiction books that includes the award winning Murder and Mayhem 52 Crimes that Shocked Early California 1849-1949.
+Michael Thomas Barry is a columnist for www.crimemagazine.com and is the author of seven books that includes In the Company of Evil Thirty Years of California Crime 1950-1980.
 Visit Michael’s website www.michaelthomasbarry.com for more information.
-His book can be purchased from Amazon through the following link:
+His book can be purchase from Amazon through the following link: